Bitcoin Control Layer for Family Offices & Institutions | The Bitcoin Adviser

 Leadership & Credibility

 Family offices don't fail because they "don't understand Bitcoin."
-They fail because responsibility becomes ambiguous when people change, documents lag, or a key decision is required under stress.
-Our work is designed to keep the system coherent across decades.
+They fail when responsibility turns fuzzy: people change, documents lag, or a decision has to land under stress while everyone is watching.
+Our work is designed to keep the system coherent across decades so confusion does not become loss.

 Led by Peter Dunworth

-Peter Dunworth is a world-leading authority on Bitcoin for family offices.
-For over 10 years, he has run Networth Advisers—a multi-family office that has been investing in and securing Bitcoin for clients since 2016.
+Peter Dunworth is a family office operator whose background gives this work its operating discipline.
+For over 10 years, he has run Networth Advisers, a multi-family office that has been investing in and securing Bitcoin for clients since 2016.
 As founder of Networth Advisers and co-founder of The Bitcoin Adviser, Peter brings firsthand experience operating a family office that manages Bitcoin at scale.

 10+ Years Running a family office investing in Bitcoin